lgalaz/fullstack-javascript/next.js/Edge_Runtime/explanation.md

 ## Introduction

-The Edge Runtime runs on a V8 isolate with low latency but has limitations compared to the Node runtime.
+The Edge Runtime runs on a V8 isolate (a lightweight JS sandbox) close to users, which reduces latency.
+It is not full Node.js, so some APIs are unavailable.

 ## Where It Applies